 Note that while you could consider filing a lawsuit against the negligent crew members, it may be prudent to pursue the company that employs them.
 The employer would be better equipped to pay damages if you are successful in your case, especially if you have incurred thousands of dollars in medical bills and other expenses.

-There is also the possibility that a boat accident was caused by another passenger.
+There is also the possibility that another passenger caused a boat accident.
 For instance, if alcohol was served on the boat and the actions of a drunken passenger caused you to fall from the boat, you may have a case against that person.

 Call our Clearwater boat accident lawyers for guidance on beginning your personal injury claim.